 Lightweight agreement between SLO as Project Manager/Originator and each contributor?

 MOU or SLA between actual technology/aggregator hub and DPLA in Ohio?
+This will depend on whether SLO decides to operate technology themselves or outsource it.
+Not sure this has been determined.